MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-overview.md

 Access to recovery passwords can also be delegated to the help desk, to facilitate support scenarios.

-The BitLocker recovery password information is a `bitlockerRecoveryKey` resource type.
-The resource can be retrieved from the Microsoft Entra portal, the Microsoft Intune admin center (for devices enrolled in Microsoft Intune), using PowerShell, or using Microsoft Graph.
-For more information, see [bitlockerRecoveryKey resource type](/graph/api/resources/bitlockerrecoverykeystored).
+The BitLocker recovery password information stored in Microsoft Entra ID is a `bitlockerRecoveryKey` resource type.
+The resource can be retrieved from the Microsoft Entra admin center, the Microsoft Intune admin center (for devices enrolled in Microsoft Intune), using PowerShell, or using Microsoft Graph.
+For more information, see [bitlockerRecoveryKey resource type](/graph/api/resources/bitlockerrecoverykey).

 ## BitLocker recovery information stored in AD DS